-- where xxx is the project and DOC is the base document against which changes are proposed.

-Issue 5 What value would DOC have here?
-The full file name of the Standard?
-The 510n.m name? - 485 5.
-All proposals must be published according to section 65 of this document. - 6.
-Reviews of proposed registrations and clarifications may occur at a meeting or on the MAILING LIST. - 7.
+- where xxx is the project and DOC is the base document against which changes are proposed. - 5.
+All proposals must be published according to section 6 of this document. - Reviews of proposed registrations and clarifications may occur at a meeting or on the MAILING LIST. - 7.
 The proposal will undergo sufficient reviews and updates until, in the opinion of the WG Chair, there is rough consensus that the proposal is ready for Last Call as described in section 7.1 followed by Formal Approval as described in section 7.2. - 8.
-If, in the opinion of the WG Chair, the Last Call discussions and Formal Approval meet the voting requirements described in section 76, the Maintenance Editor will move the approved registration or clarification to the appropriate sub-directory for each project ftp://ftp.pwg.org/pub/pwg/-xxx/DOC/approved-registrations ftp://ftp.pwg.org/pub/pwg/-xxx/DOC/approved-clarifications and announce the Formal Approval to the entire PWG via the PWG-ANNOUNCE MAILING LIST.
+If, in the opinion of the WG Chair, the Last Call discussions and Formal Approval meet the voting requirements described in section 7, the Maintenance Editor will move the approved registration or clarification to the appropriate sub-directory for each project ftp://ftp.pwg.org/pub/pwg/xxx/DOC/approved-registrations ftp://ftp.pwg.org/pub/pwg/xxx/DOC/approved-clarifications and announce the Formal Approval to the entire PWG via the PWG-ANNOUNCE MAILING LIST.